 The basic configuration of a switching regulator is shown in Figure 1.
 It accepts a DC voltage input, Ein, and regulates a DC ouput voltage, Eo, despite variations in Ein and load current.
-Although the static regulation, dynamic regulation, and ripple rejection of this type of regulator cannot be as easily optimized as they can in a continuous (so-called "dissipative") series regulator, its efficiency, power density (Watts output per cubic inch) and economy are all markedly superior to the series regulator. particularly for low-voltage, high-current supplies.
-Unlike a series regulator, it maintains high efficiency with high input voltages Switching regulators can thus be employed with high efficiency to derive low voltage outputs from a high voltage unregulated supply
+Although the static regulation, dynamic regulation, and ripple rejection of this type of regulator cannot be as easily optimized as they can in a continuous (so-called "dissipative") series regulator, its efficiency, power density (Watts output per cubic inch) and economy are all markedly superior to the series regulator... particularly for low-voltage, high-current supplies.
+Unlike a series regulator, it maintains high efficiency with high input voltages.
+Switching regulators can thus be employed with high efficiency to derive low voltage outputs from a high voltage unregulated supply.

-All of these advantages derive from the method of regulating the output voltage. by varying the duty cycle of a power-transistor switch, rather than varying the voltage drop across a power transistor operating in the linear mode.
-Because the switch (Q1 in Figure 1) is always in the saturated state when it is conducting, and is otherwise completely non-conducting (except for a brief commutation time between the ON and OFF states), the power dissipated in the regulator is much lower than it would be in a series regulator for the same input and output conditions load, circulating through "catch" diode D1.
-The input of the LC filter is now at zero Volts, i_1 decreases to its original value and the cycle repeats.
+All of these advantages derive from the method of regulating the output voltage: by varying the duty cycle of a power-transistor switch, rather than varying the voltage drop across a power transistor operating in the linear mode.
+Because the switch (Q1 in Figure 1) is always in the saturated state when it is conducting, and is otherwise completely non-conducting (except for a brief commutation time between the ON and OFF states), the power dissipated in the regulator is much lower than it would be in a series regulator for the same input and output conditions.